rust-mobile/xbuild/README.md

 # cross

-Cross is a cross platform build tool for rust and rust/flutter projects.
-It supports cross compiling debug builds for all platforms.
+Cross is a build tool for rust and rust/flutter projects with support for cross compiling debug builds and packaging/publishing for all major stores.

 ## Scope and limitations of cross